JanisGeise/sparseSpatialSampling/README.md

 #### Incorrect assignment of values to the grid when displaying the results in ParaView

-- when opening the `XDMF` file in Paraview, it is important to select the `Xdmf3 ReaderS`, all other readers will lead to an incorrect assignment of the values to the respective cells
+- when opening the `XDMF` file in Paraview, it is important to select the `Xdmf3ReaderS`, all other readers will lead to an incorrect assignment of the values to the respective cells

 #### Out of memory when performing the mesh generation for large meshes